iangohy/lino_install/README.md

 # Lino Installation   [![Build Status](https://travis-ci.org/linorobot/lino_install.svg?branch=master)](https://travis-ci.org/linorobot/lino_install)

+The install file has been updated to enable 2wd/rplidar on ROS noetic.
+Other settings are not tested.

 The `install` file will install all the files you need to build an autonomous robot including:
 - Teensy Firmware